BrakeTester

 DVSA further recommend that the road used for tests should be varied where possible to avoid complaints from residents.

-The app is designed to use DVSA braking efficiencies for each type of vehicle to determine whether the vehicle braking passes or fails.
+The app is designed to use DVSA and FMCSA braking efficiencies for each type of vehicle to determine whether the vehicle braking passes or fails.
+Mean (average) and MFDD (Mean Fully Developed Deceleration) values are also provided which are ideal for forensic testing purposes.
 The required testing scheme can be selected from the main Settings page.
-Five schemes are provided which cater for all requirements
+Nine schemes are provided which cater for all DVSA and FMCSA requirements as well as a custom setting

 • Small passenger vehicles (less than 8 passenger seats, post Sept 2010) with Service brake 58%, and Parking 16%

-• Separate braking systems test (e.g. motor bicycles) with Primary brake 30%, Secondary 25% and Parking 16%
+• Separate braking systems test (e.g. motor bicycles) with Primary brake 30% and Parking 16%